This England (TV series): Production

 The miniseries was announced in June 2020 as This Sceptred Isle.
 It was co-written by Michael Winterbottom and Kieron Quirke.
 Kenneth Branagh's casting as Boris Johnson was announced in January 2021.
 The series was produced by Fremantle, Passenger and Revolution Films, with Richard Brown of Passenger and Melissa Parmenter of Revolution Films serving as executive producers.

-All episodes were originally set to be directed by Winterbottom, but after the miniseries began filming in February 2021, Winterbottom stepped down from directing in March, reportedly due to health issues.
+All episodes were originally set to be directed by Winterbottom.
+After the miniseries began filming in February 2021, Winterbottom stepped down from directing in March, reportedly due to health issues.
 He was replaced by Julian Jarrold.
 Tim Shipman, political editor of The Sunday Times, acted as a consultant.
 In March 2021, Ophelia Lovibond and Simon Paisley Day joined the cast as Carrie Symonds and Dominic Cummings.

 In 2022, it was announced that Sky had changed the title from This Sceptred Isle to This England.
 Both phrases are taken from the same passage in Shakespeare's Richard II.
-The miniseries was set to premiere on 21 September 2022; however on 9 September 2022 the premiere was pushed back to 28 September 2022, in respect of the UK period of mourning for the late Queen Elizabeth II.
+The miniseries was set to premiere on 21 September 2022.
+On 9 September 2022, the premiere was pushed back to 28 September 2022, in respect of the UK period of mourning for the late Queen Elizabeth II.

+The music was composed by David Holmes, a Northern-Irish musician and composer.

+Broadcast

+The six-episode series premiered on 28 September 2022 on Sky Atlantic and Now.